 BCAA's are an interesting supplement, as long as you don't expect miracles.

-They help you to recover faster and spend less time complaining about the muscle pain of leg training, in addition to that in weight loss diets they can give a good help in maintaining muscle mass.
+They help you recover faster and spend less time complaining about muscle pain from leg training, and in weight loss diets they can help maintain muscle mass.

-Now, if you already use a diet high in quality protein and are in excess of calories, the benefit will only exist if you use BCAA's at the right times.
+Now, if you already use a diet high in quality proteins and are in excess calories, the benefit will only exist if you use BCAA's at the right times.

-It is important to mention that most of the benefits of these amino acids happen not only through supplementation, but also through food, so a diet high in quality proteins is also high in BCAA's.
+It is important to mention that most of the benefits of these amino acids occur not only through supplementation, but also through diet, therefore a diet high in quality proteins is also high in BCAA's.

-However, the use of BCAA's before, during and after training has benefits that only with supplementation are possible to achieve, such as reducing fatigue and creating a more anabolic environment around the training.
-Unless you're thinking about eating a steak in the middle of training, of course.
+However, using BCAA's before, during and after training has benefits that can only be achieved with supplementation, such as reducing fatigue and creating a more anabolic environment around training.
+Unless you're thinking about eating a steak mid-workout, of course.

-If you already use whey in the before and after training, supplementation with BCAA's from 0 to 5, would probably be a 2, reducing fatigue during training mainly.
-If you do not use whey, but follow a diet rich in proteins of high biological value, it would be a 3, and if that diet is not yet very finely tuned in terms of protein, the BCAA's would probably take a 3.5.
+If you don't use whey, but follow a diet rich in proteins of high biological value, it would be a 3, and if that diet is not yet very refined in terms of protein, the BCAA's would probably be a 3.5.

-If you have already used it, leave your opinion in the comments and tell us what you noticed and whether or not they are worth it.
+If you have already used them, leave your opinion in the comments and tell us what you noticed and whether or not they are worth it.